Pratishtha00shah/Clone-Project-Spotify-/README.md

-# Clone-Project-Spotify-
+# PhotoGrapher-Sidebar-Menu-Landing-Page
-It is a CSS mini Clone project where we have used both HTML and CSS languages.
+It is a CSS mini Clone project where I have used HTML and CSS Only